| || |

 I am excited that I have enough peaches to can some and also to make some Peach Butter.
 Peach Butter is super easy and a nice way to maintain the natural fruit taste without adding a lot of extra sugar.

-1. Wash your peaches to remove and dirt, wash them especially well if you bought them from the store or if pesticides have been used.
+1. Wash your peaches to remove any dirt, wash them especially well if you bought them from the store or if pesticides have been used.

-2. Cut the peaches in half and place them in your blender.
+2. Cut the peaches in half, remove the pits, and place them in your blender.
 (Depending on the number of peaches you have you may have to do this a few times.)

 3. Blend the peaches so that there are no longer any chunks of fruit, but make sure that you do not blend them so much that they become liquidy.